 - Fresh ice cubes.

-- Heat 1 quart water to suggested temperature for the type of tea you are brewing (See chart to the right).
+- Heat 1 quart water to suggested temperature for the type of tea you are brewing (See chart below).

 - Scoop dry tea leaf into infuser.

 - Pour 32 oz hot water into brewing vessel ensuring the tea leaves are submerged within the infuser.

 - Steep for desired time for desired strength of concentrate.
 More time = stronger brew.
 See suggested brewing time chart below.